In this Guide:

 One of the features of the database is the search history, with which you can combine simple searches into more complex searches.
 To view the search history, click on the Search History tab at the top of the page.
 Click next to the searches to be combined, then select AND or OR.
 Then click on the Combine button.

 To view the results of the combined search, click on the link in the results column next to the combined search.

 In Search History, search sets can also be deleted and search histories saved to be run again at a later date.

 After completing one search, there is a Refine Results option on the left side of the results page to run a search for another topic within the results.
 Using this option does not run a separate search for the second topic that can be separately combined later.
 The Refine Results menu also allows you to refine your search by subject areas, document type, author, titles, publication years, institutions, languages, and countries.

 Saving Search Histories to Run Later (Manually or Automatically)

 To save a search history to run at a later time, first create a free account with Web of Science.
 The databases are updated every week, and there is a time period option to search the last week’s updates.

 Search histories can be saved on the server (to have the search re-run automatically as an alert, the history needs to be saved on the server) or on the local workstation (on the hard drive or other storage device).

-To manually run a saved search, select Saved Searches and Alerts from the My Tools drop-down menu.
-Click on Browse to locate your search, then click on Open.
+To manually run a saved search, log in, then select Searches and Alerts from the tool bar drop-down menu.
+Select the saved search from the list provided, or Click on Browse to locate your search on a local server, then click on Open.
 On the list of saved searches, you can delete a search or modify the settings before running it.